-Many of the products used in your home and/or yard can cause harm to people, wildlife and the environment if used or disposed of incorrectly.
-Do not dispose of hazardous products down the drain, on the ground, down a storm drain, or in your household trash.
+Many of the products used in your home and yard can cause harm to people, wildlife and the environment if used or disposed of incorrectly.
+Do not dispose of hazardous products down the drain, on the ground, down a storm drain or in your household trash.
 To learn more, contact a waste prevention and recycling specialist by email, call 503-846-3605.

 Where to take hazardous waste:

-- Take your toxic trash year-round to Metro Central's Hazardous Waste Facilities seven days a week.
+- Take your household hazardous waste year-round to Metro Central's Hazardous Waste Facilities seven days a week.

 - Metro's free household hazardous waste collection events take place weekly from spring through fall across the metro region.
 For locations and a schedule call 503-234-3000.

 Materials accepted at Metro's hazardous waste facility or neighborhood collection events:

 - Aerosol spray products

 - Fluorescent lights

 - Mercury containing thermometers and thermostats

 - Pool and spa chemicals